INTERNATIONAL CURRENT STUDENTS

 Entering Canada

-If you are an exchange or visiting student who is planning to study at MacEwan University for more than one term, you must apply for a study permit and receive a Provincial Attestation Letter (PAL) before coming to Canada.
+If you are an exchange or visiting student who is planning to study at MacEwan University for more than one term, you must apply for a study permit before coming to Canada.
+You are exempt from the requirement to provide a Provincial Attestation Letter (PAL).

 If you are an exchange or visiting student already in Canada in your first term and decide to extend your studies for one more term, you will need a study permit.
-You are eligible to apply for a study permit from within Canada under section R215(1)(f).
-You can commence your studies once you have submitted your study permit application—as long as your application has been submitted before the expiration of your visitor status.
-However, if your study permit application is denied, you must discontinue your studies.
+You are eligible to apply for a study permit from within Canada under section R215(1)(f)

 Please speak with an International Student Specialist at MacEwan International.